TACC/Core-CMS/docs/upgrade-project.md

 ## from v3 to v4

-Upgrade your CMS database to Postgres v14.9.
+1. Upgrade your CMS database to Postgres v14.9.
+2. [Update Project].
+(Assume everything changed.)

 ## from v3.N to v3.12